Voluntarism (philosophy): Metaphysical voluntarism

 A proponent of metaphysical voluntarism is 19th-century German philosopher Arthur Schopenhauer.
 In his view, the will is not reasoning, but an irrational, unconscious urge in relation to which the intellect represents a secondary phenomenon.
 The will is actually the force at the core of all reality.
 This putting out of the drive–intention–vital dynamics later influenced Friedrich Nietzsche (will to power), Philipp Mainländer (will to die), Eduard von Hartmann, Julius Bahnsen and Sigmund Freud (will to pleasure).

 Epistemological voluntarism

 In epistemology, epistemological voluntarism is the view that belief is a matter of the will rather than one of simply registering one's cognitive attitude or degree of psychological certainty with respect to a stated proposition.
 If one is a voluntarist with respect to beliefs, it is coherent to simultaneously feel very certain about a particular proposition P and assign P a very low subjective probability.
 This is the basis of Bas van Fraassen's reflection principle.
+See also: Doxastic voluntarism.